gatsbyjs/gatsby/docs/blog/2020-05-21-gatsby-recipes/index.md

 title: "Gatsby Recipes: What's all the fuss about?"
 date: 2020-05-21
 author: Paul Scanlon
-excerpt: ""
+excerpt: "Gatsby Recipes were just introduced just last month, as a new tool to automate common site building tasks.
+A Gatsby Recipe is a kind of task runner that can be authored in MDX and then executed from the command line using the Gatsby CLI.
+Gatsby now ships with a dozen or so default Recipes, and our amazing community has been busy coming up with more useful contributions!
+React developer Paul Scanlon discussed his process behind making his first two Recipes, and then walks through how to write your own."
 tags:
   - gatsby-recipes
   - mdx
   - building-sites-faster
 ---

 Gatsby Recipes were introduced just last month, as a new tool to automate common site building tasks.
-A Gatsby recipe is a kind of task runner that can be authored in MDX and then executed from the command line using the Gatsby CLI.
+A Gatsby Recipe is a kind of task runner that can be authored in MDX and then executed from the command line using the Gatsby CLI.

 Recipes can be used to automate npm installs, run npm scripts, add config options to `gatsby-config.js` and create files.
 A Recipe is a stepped list of tasks described in a human readable list which can be locally saved or remotely hosted, and the really good ones can be submitted via PR to be included in the Gatsby CLI.

 Gatsby ships with a number of default Recipes, but it’s also really easy to create your own!
 In this post we are going to look at writing a Recipe to install `gatsby-plugin-google-analytics` and add it to your project’s plugins.
-But first let’s take a look at why Recipes are so very useful and how I got started with doing some for tasks i found particularly taxing.
+But first let’s take a look at why Recipes are so very useful and how I got started with doing some for tasks I found particularly taxing.

 (You can read more about Recipes [here](https://www.gatsbyjs.org/blog/2020-04-15-announcing-gatsby-recipes/), the experimental README is [here](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-recipes/README.md) and, to track the conversation, [here’s](https://github.com/gatsbyjs/gatsby/issues/22991) the Umbrella Issue on GitHub).